syedjawadakhtar/site-jawadsblog.netlify.app/about.md

 comments: true
 ---

-I'm a student.
-Here are only my views on vast variety of topics.
-Please look for the starting tag which will define the topic on which the article is written.
+I'm an engineering student.
+Here are my views on vast variety of [topics](https://jawadsblog.netlify.app/first-blog/).
+[Tags] in the titles of the posts will give an overview of the topic.

 If you want to know more about me, have look on my website [syedjawadakhtar.github.io](https://syedjawadakhtar.github.io/)